r4bbitjs/r4bbitjs-website/docs/guides/server-client.md

 ## Register a route

-In order a server to listen for the messages, we need to save it to a specific topic and exchange. r4bbitjs by default only uses [topic exchange](https://www.cloudamqp.com/blog/rabbitmq-topic-exchange-explained.html#:~:text=Topic%20exchange%20is%20a%20built,to%20one%20or%20more%20queues.), so in the the topic server can actually listen a regular expression.
+For a server to listen for the messages, we need to send them to a specific topic and exchange. r4bbitjs uses only [topic exchange](https://www.cloudamqp.com/blog/rabbitmq-topic-exchange-explained.html#:~:text=Topic%20exchange%20is%20a%20built,to%20one%20or%20more%20queues.), which can actually listen a regular expression.

-Handler function can be either [AckHandler](/docs/api-reference/server#ackhandler) or just [Handler](/docs/api-reference/server#handler), with AckHandler you have the opportunity to acknowledge messages when you finish your operations.
-By default AckHandler is used.
-In order to use jsut the Handler function, specify it in the options of registerRoute.
+Handler function can be either [AckHandler](/docs/api-reference/server#ackhandler) or just [Handler](/docs/api-reference/server#handler); with AckHandler, you have the opportunity to acknowledge messages when you finish your operations.
+By default, AckHandler is used.
+To use just the Handler function, specify it in the options of registerRoute.

 ```ts
 const handlerFunc: ServerTypes.AckHandler =